natalia-fpintos/Get-into-tech/GetIntoTechDay3.md

 ```
 This would check com first, then sky, and at last www.
 It won't check our local hosts address book in case we already have an IP assigned to it, so it's a good way to bypass hosts that block pages.

+**Offline/Online** property is used to post offline, storing the information, then when you're online the tag changes and it's actually posted.

 The `alt` attribute tells you the alternate text for the image, used by screen readers.

 The `href` attribute is the hyperlink reference.

-- PNG: Portable Network Graphics
+- **PNG:** Portable Network Graphics
-- JPEG: Joint Photographic Experts Group
+- **JPEG:** Joint Photographic Experts Group
-- MPEG/MP4: Motion Pictures Experts Group - Layer 4 encoding (Layer 3 has the sound, Layer 4 has the visuals)
+- **MPEG/MP4:** Motion Pictures Experts Group - Layer 4 encoding (Layer 3 has the sound, Layer 4 has the visuals)
-- MP3: Motion Pictures Experts Group - Layer 3 encoding (Layer 3 has the sound)
+- **MP3:** Motion Pictures Experts Group - Layer 3 encoding (Layer 3 has the sound)

 When we want to serve in another port we need to specify this after localhost, otherwise it will assume it's port 80.
 ```
 http://localhost:8080
 ```

-`<th>` tags bolden and centre the contents of the cells.
+`<th>` tags centre and make bold the contents of the cells.
 Can be used in any part of the table.

 `rowspan` is an attribute that makes cells span many rows.